edwardgerhold/syntaxjs/README.md

 i wanted to start, then i deferred again, then nothing was going on and i was doing something else, however. es-discuss helped me a lot in understanding what is inside of the ECMA-262 standard but the real thing is reading the spec.
 I´ve read it since over half a year now.
-Two months daily.
+Three months daily.
 Last time an hour ago in the bus.

 ```
 es6> function *gen() { yield 10; }